robinRossner/img-class-data-aug-comp/README.md

 ## Grad-CAM Visualizations

-Below: For each class, we show a correctly classified ("easy") and a misclassified ("hard") sample.
+Below: For some classes, below are correctly classified ("easy") and a misclassified ("hard") sample.
-Left: Original image.
-Right: Grad-CAM overlay with model prediction and true label.

 | Class |             Plot              |
 |-------|:-----------------------------:|